Arizona Naturalists >>> Sonoran Desert Naturalist >>> Field Guide >>> Insects, Spiders, Centepedes and Scorpions >>> Dragonflies and Damselflies

 Enallagma civile

-Bright blue and very slender body supports folded delicate wings over back.
+Bright blue and very slender body supports folded delicate wings over back and overlapping abdomen.
 Common near ponds and pools.
 More info

 Rubyspot